rustsec/rustsec/cargo-lock/README.md

 [![Project Chat][zulip-image]][zulip-link]

 Self-contained [serde]-powered `Cargo.lock` parser/serializer with support
-for the V1, V2 (merge-friendly) and V3 formats, as well as optional dependency tree analysis features.
+for the V1, V2 (merge-friendly), V3, and V4 formats, as well as optional
+dependency tree analysis features.
 Used by [RustSec].

 When the `dependency-tree` feature of this crate is enabled, it supports